revou-fsse-1/w1-my-personal-website-nurdinbeta/w1-my-personal-website/README.md

 # Nurdin Beta Website

-This is an example assignment for personal website
+This is an example for my personal website